Dragonmystic707/exalted-reincarnated/docs/System.md

-Likewise, central Non-Player Character deaths should be determined by the Storyteller, although they must bribe all the Players with a **Strife Point** to avoid such a fate–something that the Players are allowed to reject should they so choose.
+Likewise, central Non-Player Character deaths should be determined by the Storyteller, although they must bribe all the Players with a **Strife Point** to avoid such a fate--something that the Players are allowed to reject should they so choose.

 Impulse